stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 ### Presentation Mode

 The presentation mode is selected from a prioritised list of candidates, filtered by those supported by the surface, falling back to a default value as appropriate.
-The selected mode is the then applied to the swapchain builder:
+The selected mode is then applied to the swapchain builder:

 ```java
 public class PresentationModeSwapchainConfiguration implements SwapchainConfiguration {